 The red buckeye produces bright red flowers, can be grown in all soil textures, and is nearly pest-free.
 The flowers last several weeks into spring and can attract butterflies and hummingbirds.
 The shiny, round capsule nuts are toxic to humans and are 1 to 2 inches in diameter.
 Leaves are also said to be toxic and usually drop in late September.
 They can reach a height of 15 to 20 feet with a width of 15 to 25 feet.

 - Full sun or shade

 Carolina silverbells have rounded, pyramidal habits and have white, bell-shaped flowers that bloom in April and May.
 The flowers can be best seen from below, as they hang on pendulous stalks.
 Flowers are ½ to ¾ of an inch long and bloom in clusters of two to five.
 These tend to grow better in a collection of trees because of their need for light shade, and the height can range from 30 to 40 feet with a spread of 20 to 35 feet.

 - Light shade

 Japanese persimmon (Diospyros kaki “Fuyu”)

-This fruit bearing tree has glossy green leaves that turn bright orange-scarlet in the fall.
-This “Fuyu” cultivar produces non-puckering fruit that resemble tomatoes in size, shape and color.
+This fruit-bearing tree has glossy green leaves that turn bright orange-scarlet in the fall.
+This “Fuyu” cultivar produces non-puckering fruit that resembles tomatoes in size, shape, and color.
 The flavor has a deep sweetness like honey with a slight hint of mango.In the spring and summer, these trees should be irrigated when rainfall is adequate to maintain soil moisture and prevent fruit and leaf drop.
 They do not require pollinators, and they can grow to be 20 to 30 feet tall and wide.

 - USDA Hardiness Zone: 7-9